Part 2. How to Manage Your Infrastructure as Code

 Server Templating Tools

 An alternative to configuration management that has been growing in popularity recently is to use server templating tools, such as virtual machines and containers.
-Instead of launching a bunch of servers and configuring them by running the same code on each one, the idea behind server templating tools is to create an image of a server that captures a fully self-contained "snapshot" of the operating system (OS), the software, the files, and all other relevant details.
-You can then use some other IaC tool (e.g., provisioning tools, as you’ll see in the next section) to install that image on all of your servers.
+Instead of launching a bunch of servers and configuring them by running the same code on each one, the idea behind server templating tools is to create an image of a server that captures a self-contained "snapshot" of the entire file system.
+You can then use some other IaC tool to install that image on your servers.

 The two main types of images: VMs on the left, and containers on the right.
 VMs virtualize the hardware, whereas containers virtualize only user space.